jepusto/lmeInfo/cran-comments.md

 ## Resubmission
 This is a resubmission.
-This resubmission adds the package website and updates the URL in DESCRIPTION with the website URL.
-This resubmission also fixes the additional issues (ATLAS, MKL) in CRAN package checks.
+This resubmission fixes the "Additional issues" in the unit tests identified by the CRAN package checks.

 ## Test environments
 * local Windows 10 Pro, R 3.6.3